saintmalik/blog.saintmalik.me/blog/2024-05-08-mongo-passwordless.md

     targetPort: 7070
 ```

-Adding the serviceaccount `serviceAccountName: invoicing-app` to the golang deployment yaml file will grant the application pod access to env variables like AWS_WEB_IDENTITY_TOKEN_FILE, AWS_ROLE_ARN and AWS_REGION.
-These variables are needed to establish connection to the MongoDB cluster.
+Adding the service account `serviceAccountName: invoicing-app` to the golang deployment yaml file will grant the application pod access to env variables like AWS_WEB_IDENTITY_TOKEN_FILE, AWS_ROLE_ARN and AWS_REGION.
+These variables are needed to establish a connection to the MongoDB cluster.

 So now inside your Golang app, you can use the `AWS_WEB_IDENTITY_TOKEN_FILE` env variable to connect to your MongoDB cluster.

 ```go title="main.go"
 func init() {